vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

       revision: master
 ```

-You can see the github url, and that we're building off master.
-Also we configured the desired image tag (including the registry), and included the service account and builders we created.
-Once we apply this manifest, it will begin building.
+You can see the github URL, and that you're building off master.
+Also, you configured the desired image tag (including the registry) and included the service account and builders you created.
+Once you apply this manifest, it will begin building.

 Running `kubectl get images` you should see the image created but not complete:
 ```